France Brittany & Normandy

 La Chenevière is a striking 18th-century château situated between Omaha Beach, where the American forces landed on D-Day, and the historic town of Bayeux, famous for its tapestry depicting William the Conqueror.
 Standing in its own parkland and gardens, this Château combines the elegance and fascinating history of an old house with the conveniences of a cosy English manor.
 The luxury rooms are spacious and refined with a comfortable blend of antique and contemporary.
 Every bedroom has a different décor but the same charm and is equipped with TV, minibar, safe, hair-dryer and Occitane courtesy products.
 Wifi is available in all the lounges.

 The dining room, overlooking the park, has a certain grandeur on an intimate scale, while classic cuisine allows you to explore all the distinctive flavours of Normandy.
+There is a heated outdoor swimming-pool for you to enjoy at the end of the afternoon.

 This hotel list is a provided as an example.
 We may use different hotels of the same quality and style on specific trips.
 The Wayfarers will notify confirmed travelers of any changes to the hotels.